-Companies that collect any kind of personal data on citizens in European Union (EU) countries will need to comply with new rules regarding protection of customer personal data as per the guidelines of the new standard called General Data Protection Regulation also know as GDPR in short.
+Companies that collect any kind of personal data on citizens in European Union (EU) countries will need to comply with new rules regarding the protection of customer personal data as per the guidelines of the new standard called General Data Protection Regulation also known as GDPR in short.

-Organizations are in the processes of understanding the new regulations and planning the actions need to be taken which causes some concerns obviously.
-For instance, what identifies as personal information of the customer is quite wide in range as per GDPR.
-Organizations will need to understand what categorized as personal data and what steps they need to take to protect all this data with the same level of protection as they now handle data like credit card information, SSN number etc.
+Organizations are in the process of understanding the new regulations and planning the actions that need to be taken which causes some concerns obviously.
+For instance, what identifies as the personal information of the customer is quite wide in range as per GDPR.
+Organizations will need to understand what categorized as personal data and what steps they need to take to protect all this data with the same level of protection as they now handle data like credit card information, SSN number, etc.

 Let us understand what GDPR exactly is and what steps organizations can take to be compliant.

 The General Data Protection Regulation (GDPR) is created by the European Union (EU) to strengthen and unify data protection for individuals.
 It is a new framework document regulating data protection.

 It is designed to give individuals better control over their personal data and establish one single set of data protection rules across Europe.
 The GDPR will come into force on 25th May 2018 and it affects every business within 28 EU Member States.
 For the first time in the history, EU will have one set of regulations for all its member states but these standards are quite high and require most companies to make large investments to meet and be compliant with GDPR.

 It is also applicable to businesses outside the EU who process the personal data of EU residents and offer them goods and services, irrespective of whether payment is required: or where the processing by a business related to the monitoring of the behavior of EU residents in so far as their behavior takes place within the EU.